drsklif/microservices/README.md

 ## Docker network commands:
 1. `docker network create` Create a network
-2. `connect` Connect a container to a network
+2. `docker network connect` Connect a container to a network
-3. `disconnect`  Disconnect a container from a network
+3. `docker network disconnect`  Disconnect a container from a network
-4. `inspect` Display detailed information on one or more networks
+4. `docker network inspect` Display detailed information on one or more networks
-5. `ls` List networks
+5. `docker network ls` List networks
-6. `prune` Remove all unused networks
+6. `docker network prune` Remove all unused networks
-7. `rm` Remove one or more networks
+7. `docker network rm` Remove one or more networks

 ## Useful docker-machine commands:
 1. `eval $(docker-machine env docker-host)` Set docker-machine environment